Preparing your stay in France

 For European nationals:

-As a national of a European Economic Area country (European Union (EU) countries and Iceland, Norway and Liechtenstein) or Switzerland, you do not need to obtain a student visa to study in France.
+As a national of a European Economic Area country (European Union (EU) countries and Iceland, Norway and Liechtenstein) or Switzerland, you don't need to obtain a student visa to study in France.

-You need a visa to study in France.
-You must complete the administrative formalities via the France-Visas platform.
+A visa is required to study in France.
+You must complete the administrative procedures via the France-Visas platform.

 On arrival in France:

-The visa must be validated within 3 months of your arrival.
-The procedure is entirely paperless via the ANEF platform by clicking on ‘Je valide mon VLS-TS’.
+Validation must be completed within 3 months of your arrival.
+The procedure is entirely paperless via the ANEF platform by clicking on "Je valide mon VLS-TS".

 Information required: